integer-net/Solr/test/README.md

     export MAGENTO_ROOT=/path/to/magento

 Nothing will be written to filesystem and Magento database.
+Currently, Magento 1.9 sample data is required.

 ## Run Tests: